engrBassel/image-slider/README.md

-# image-slider
+# Image Slider
-This repo contains an image slider using HTML, CSS, JavaScript
+- This repo contains an image slider.
+- Using HTML, CSS, JavaScript